Amsterdam

 November-MarchLow400-550 €Cold, 3-8 °COff-season, low rates, winter charm

 Dutch winter (November to March) stays mild but damp.
 Palaces post attractive rates, and the city dons Christmas lights from late November.
-If you can handle the chill, it's the time to negotiate upgrades and enjoy spas without advance booking.
+If you can handle the chill, it's time to negotiate upgrades and enjoy spas without advance booking.

 Where to stay: neighbourhoods and hotel types

 Amsterdam divides into concentric canal circles.
 The three main ones (Herengracht, Keizersgracht, Prinsengracht) form the Grachtengordel, the UNESCO-listed historic heart.
 This is where the heritage palaces cluster: Waldorf Astoria, Dylan, Pulitzer.
-The mood is hushed, the façades narrow, the staircases steep (a 17th-century legacy, when taxes were based on frontage width).
+The mood is hushed, the façades narrow, the staircases steep (a 17th-century legacy, when taxes were based on façade width).

 Further south along the Amstel, you'll find De L'Europe and the Intercontinental Amstel (not on our shortlist but a local benchmark).
-These riverside palaces offer water terraces, clear views, and relative calm despite proximity to the centre.
+These riverside palaces offer water terraces, unobstructed views, and relative calm despite proximity to the centre.
 Finally, twenty minutes by car, De Durgerdam provides an escape on the IJsselmeer shore, for those fleeing crowded canals.

-NeighbourhoodVibeHotel styleGood for
+NeighbourhoodMoodHotel styleGood for

 Grachtengordel (canals)Intimate, heritageCanal palaces, boutique hotelsFirst visit, romance